HKK7PHR/CommandLineExec/README.md

 # CommandLineExec
-an example of how to execute other programs inside the Command Line on MacOSX in Swift.
+An example of how to execute other programs inside the Command Line on MacOSX in Swift.

 Uses John Sundell's ShellOut.